Mohan Jena

 Mohan Jena (14 July 1957 – 12 December 2022) was an Indian politician who was a member of the 14th Lok Sabha.
 He represented the Jajpur Constituency of Odisha and was a member of the Biju Janata Dal political party.
-In March 2019, he joined Bharatiya Janata Party in presence of Dharmendra Pradhan and Arun Singh.
+In March 2019, he joined Bharatiya Janata Party in the presence of Dharmendra Pradhan and Arun Singh.

 Jena died on 12 December 2022, at the age of 65.